-Programme Code: 06 For B.A., BBA, B Com, BCA and B.Sc., Degree
+Programme Code: 06 For B.A., BBA, H B.Com, BCA and B.Sc., Degree

 Students

 MORAL AND ETHICS

-Batch Batch Hours / Week Total Hours Credits
+Batch Hours / Week Total Hours Credits

-2023-2024 2 30 2
+2024-2025 2 30 2

-- To impart Value Education in every walk of life. - ➤ To help the students to reach excellence and reap success. - ➤ To impart the right attitude by practicing self introspection. - ➤ To portray the life and messages of Great Leaders. - To insist the need for universal brotherhood, patience and tolerance. - To help the students to keep them fit. - ➤ To educate the importance of Yoga and Meditation.
+- > To impart Value Education in every walk of life. - > To help the students to reach excellence and reap success. - > To impart the right attitude by practicing self introspection. - > To portray the life and messages of Great Leaders. - ➤ To insist the need for universal brotherhood, patience and tolerance. - > To help the students to keep them fit. - > To educate the importance of Yoga and Meditation.

-CO1 will be able to recognize Moral values, Ethics, contribution of leaders, Yoga and its practice CO2 will be able to differentiate and relate the day to day K5 applications of Yoga and Ethics in real life situations соз can emulate the principled life of great warriors and take it to to forward as a message to self and the society K1 CO4 will be able to Analyse the Practical outcome of practicing Moral values in real life situation CO5 could Evaluate and Rank the outcome of the pragmatic approach to further develop the skills
+CO1 will be able to recognize Moral values, Ethics, contribution of COI leaders, Yoga and its practice CO2 will be able to differentiate and relate the day to day applications 13 COZ of Yoga and Ethics in real life situations to K5 2 CO3 can emulate the principled life of great warriors and take it COS forward as a message to self and the society K1 CO4 will be able to Analyse the Practical outcome of practicing Moral CO4 values in real life situation CO5 could Evaluate and Rank the outcome of the pragmatic approach COS to further develop the skills